lucthienphong1120/ansible-automation-platform/README.md

 ...
 ```

-Uncomment there sections if you want to use Loadbalancer or Nodeport instead of Ingress (Comment out Ingress section too!)
+Instead of using Ingress, uncomment there sections if you want to use `Loadbalancer` or `Nodeport` (Comment out Ingress section too!)

 ```yaml
 ...